 By strategically dressing, you could probably still hide the small life growing within you if you are still unsure about letting the world know of your exciting news.
 But it certainly gets more difficult with every pregnancy for most moms.
 The stomach muscles are more stretched in your second pregnancy (and on), and the baby bump is likely to show earlier.

 Many new parents will wait until 12 to 14 weeks of pregnancy before they announce their baby, while others cannot hold their secret for long and let everyone know right away.
 When do you want to tell?
 With my first baby, we waited until after week 12.
 With our second we told everyone the day after we had a positive pregnancy test! 🙂

 Your pregnancy can affect many decisions that you have previously not considered, such as taking holidays.
-Vacations out of country have a tendency to require immunizations, and some can be harmful to some expecting mothers.
+Vacations out of the country have a tendency to require immunizations, and some can be harmful to some expecting mothers.
 Be sure to check with your medical provider before planning any long trips to avoid any unnecessary health risks.